-For a better orientation, a traffic light system is used to indicate whether a construct was assessed in a given released data collection.
-The used colours and symbols are presented below:
+For a better orientation, a traffic light system is used to indicate whether a construct was assessed in a given data collection.
+The used colors and symbols are presented below:

-- Green or ✓: The construct was assessed in this data collection - Orange or •: The construct was assessed in this data collection, but in a modified form (compared to a former wave, mostly changes in the filtering routine) - Red or Ø: The construct was not assessed in this data collection components of the face to face interviews
+- Green or ✓: The construct was assessed in this data collection with all its sub-facets - Orange or •: The construct was assessed in this data collection, but in a modified form (compared to a former wave, in most cases there were changes in the filtering routine) - Red or X: The construct was not assessed in this data collection

-Example: This illustrative construct was assessed in face to face wave one and telephone wave one.
-In face to face wave two, it was also assessed - but in a modified form.
-In the telephone wave two and the face to face wave three, it was not assessed.
+Example: This illustrative construct was assessed in face to face wave one, face to face wave two and telephone wave one.
+In telephone wave 2, face to face wave three and face to face wave five, it was also assessed - but in a modified form.
+In the telephone wave three, the face to face wave four and telephone wave four it was not measured.